andreszlima/transit-efficiency-analysis/README.md

 1. **Bus Timeliness**

     This analysis has shown which times of the day are the most and least efficient in terms of bus timeliness.
-It was possible to filter by routes, stops, time of day, and day of the week.
+It was possible to filter by weather conditions, routes, stops, time of day, and day of the week.
 The results are shown in the form of a bar chart.

 2. **Route Efficiency**